affandyfandy/java-jebi/Week 08/Assignment 2/README.md

-# Spring Boot CRUD Project with API Key Verification
+## Spring Boot CRUD Project with API Key Verification

+### 🎯 Project Objectives

+**Implement Secure Access**:
+- Protect API endpoints by implementing an API key authentication mechanism.
+- Ensure that only authorized users can access and modify data.

+**CRUD Operations**:
+- Develop a comprehensive CRUD (Create, Read, Update, Delete) system for managing products.
+- Ensure smooth integration with the database for efficient data handling.

+#
-## 📂 Project Structure
+### 📂 Project Structure

 The project is structured as follows: